Partners

 Partners in the HorseWatch research network

-The umbrella organizations of the German equestrian sport (Deutsche Reiterliche Vereinigung e.V., Deutscher Galopp e.V. and Hauptverband für Traberzucht e.V.), the Federal Veterinary Chamber, the state animal welfare officers and the horse breeding industry are involved in the HorseWatch project via an accompanying expert committee.
+The umbrella organizations of the German equestrian sport (Deutsche Reiterliche Vereinigung e.V., Deutscher Galopp e.V. and Hauptverband für Traberzucht e.V.), the Federal Veterinary Chamber, the animal welfare officer of the state of Brandenburg and the horse breeding industry are involved in the HorseWatch project via an accompanying expert committee.

 Leibniz Institute for Agricultural Engineering and Bioeconomy